Food Service Management – Major #5691

 Effective Term: 2025 Fall Semester

 Introduction to Economics provides an introduction to market economies and contemporary economic issues through a survey of microeconomic and macroeconomic concepts.
 Topics include supply and demand, gains from specialization and trade, the role of government in the economy, market failures, measuring the macroeconomy, economic policy, and economic growth.
 This course is not designed for students majoring in Business or Economics.
-(A, CSU, UC)
+(A, CSU, UC, Cal-GETC)

 Course Details: